worepix/doc-chester/source/interfaces/lora_iot_radio.rst

 .. image:: ../_static/interfaces/lora_iot_radio/module-overview_lora-module.png
    :align: center
-   :scale: 51%
+   :scale: 100%
    :alt: HARDWARIO LoRa Module

-HARDWARIO IoT Kit has `LoRa Module <https://shop.hardwario.com/lora-module/>`_ which you can use to create battery operated nodes that are sending or receiving data.
+HARDWARIO TOWER - Industrial IoT Kit has `LoRa Module <https://shop.hardwario.com/lora-module/>`_ which you can use to create battery operated nodes that are sending or receiving data.
 Module supports LoRaWAN Class A and Class C.